 Previously, Fall was confirmed by the U.S. Senate as the director of the U.S. Department of Energy Office of Science, the nation’s largest supporter of basic research in the physical sciences.
 He was responsible for 10 of the department’s 17 national laboratories and played a key part in the department’s investments in quantum science, synthetic biology, and artificial intelligence.
-He also served as acting director of ARPA-E and led the department’s response to the COVID-19 pandemic.
+Fall also served as acting director of ARPA-E and led the department’s response to the COVID-19 pandemic.

 Prior to his tenure at the Department of Energy, Fall spent seven years at the Office of Naval Research (ONR) in several senior management roles, including acting chief scientist.
 While on detail from ONR, Fall served for three years across two administrations in the White House Office of Science and Technology Policy, as assistant director for defense programs and then as acting lead for the National Security and International Affairs Division.

 In addition to his government service, Fall spent more than two decades in academia, where his research focused on neuroscience, systems biology, and bioengineering.
 He has been a faculty member or postdoctoral scholar at the University of Illinois at Chicago, Georgetown University, New York University, the University of California at Davis, and the University of Virginia.
-He also served as a senior scientist at Informed Simplifications, a biotechnology startup specializing in computational innovation in neuroscience.